jvalue/jayvee/rfc/0021-sheet-row-access-syntax/README.md

 ## Summary

-This RFC removes some unnecessary definitions of RFC 0020 regarding sheet row access.
+This RFC removes an unnecessary definition of RFC 0020 regarding sheet row access.

 ## Motivation

-RFC 0020 definitions are unnecessarily complicated to users:
-- `SheetRow` value type
-- `[]` syntax
+The `[]` syntax introduced in RFC 0020 is a completely new concept to new users.

 ## Explanation

-Below is the current way of accessing the sheet values of a table row, as specified in RFC 0020:
+Below is the current way of accessing the values of a sheet row, as specified in RFC 0020:

 ```jayvee
 transform Parser {